Anindita123-code/Milestone3_Data_Centric/README.md

 ![Project Sitemap](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/Design/Sitemap.png?raw=true)

 The Data is stored in the Backend.
-The database being used to store this is MongoDB.
+The database "views_and_reviews" is stored in mongoDB.
+This collection has the following structure.

+* Categories - stores the names of the categories of book.
+* Books - stores details of any book created by the user or admin
+* Reviews - stores details of all the reviews that have been posted for any book
+* users - stores the details of all the users with their login-id, emailid and password

 The Entity Relationship Diagram is as follows.

 ![Entity Relationship Diagram](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/Design/ERDiagram.png)